By Barbara Kessler

 The gardens also have proven to be a great community base for new Americans, where they can talk with others in their native language, a respite from the rigors of establishing a new residence, finding a job and situating kids in new schools.

-While it seems like the garden might be an extra, it actually helps anchor the families and enhance their sense of belonging, and the produce saves them a few dollars on groceries, Fertig said.
+While it seems like the garden might be an extra, it actually helps anchor the families and enhances their sense of belonging, and the produce saves them a few dollars on groceries, Fertig said.

 Copyright © 2013 Green Right Now | Distributed by Noofangle Media